aaronsky/aaronsky/README.md

 ## Hello!

 I make developer productivity tools and operate infrastructure to automate away the papercuts that slow us all down.
-My focus has traditionally, been in the iOS and Android tools space, but I like to work on lots of different things.
+My focus has traditionally been in the iOS and Android tools space, but I like to work on lots of different things.
 (He/him)

 - :bird: My next gig will be developing on the media platform for iOS apps at Twitter
 - :beer: I develop [Cider](https://github.com/cidertool/cider), a tool for automating app submission for Apple platforms to the App Store